-A serious complication of clinical dentistry is the aspiration or swallowing of an instrument used in oral cavity.3 Ingestion or aspiration of instruments or materials used in treatment can occur in every field of the dental profession.4 However such accidents occur especially if the procedure is done without the application of a rubber dam.5 It occurs mostly in children (73-80%) but can occur in adults also, especially patients having psychiatric problems or mental retardation.1 These foreign objects can be sharp or blunt and of different sizes and shapes.
-Small prosthesis like endodontic instruments, tooth, mirror heads, crowns, orthodontic brackets and rubber dam clamps are the objects that have been ingested as per reports.1 Other commonly ingested sharp objects also include sewing needles, tooth picks, chicken and fish bones and paper clips.6 most of the cases the foreign bodies pass through gastrointestinal tract without difficulty, in 10-20% of cases require non-surgical intervention, while 1% or less require surgery.
+A serious complication of clinical dentistry is the aspiration or swallowing of an instrument used in oral cavity.
+Ingestion or aspiration of instruments or materials used in treatment can occur in every field of the dental profession.
+However such accidents occur especially if the procedure is done without the application of a rubber dam.
+It occurs mostly in children (73-80%) but can occur in adults also, especially patients having psychiatric problems or mental retardation.
+These foreign objects can be sharp or blunt and of different sizes and shapes.
+Small prosthesis like endodontic instruments, tooth, mirror heads, crowns, orthodontic brackets and rubber dam clamps are the objects that have been ingested as per reports.
+Other commonly ingested sharp objects also include sewing needles, tooth picks, chicken and fish bones and paper clips.

+Grossman (1974) reported that such iatrogenic errors occurred most frequently when treating posterior mandibular teeth.
+Grossman (1971) also determined that 87% of foreign bodies entered alimentary tract, whereas 13% aspirated into the respiratory tract.
+It has been reported that in most of the cases the foreign bodies pass through gastrointestinal tract without difficulty, in 10-20% of cases require non-surgical intervention, while 1% or less require surgery.
 Aspiration, on the other hand is more serious, it has to be retrieved otherwise it may cause serious respiratory complication like obstruction which can lead to death.
 Airway should be maintained by the operator and immediate medical care should be taken for the patient.
 The management of such accidents should not be delayed as they may cause severe sequelae and can be lethal.
 Such accidents are also a cause of emotional distress to the patient and can also diminishes the status as well as morale of the dentist.